capaldo/boogiewoogie/README.md

 ![boogiewoogie](/media/boogiewoogieheader.png)

 # Description
-This theme for iTerm and vim is inspired by the colors seen on Piet Mondrian's "*Broadway Boogie Woogie*" and "*Victory Boogie Woogie*".
+This theme for iTerm and vim is inspired by the colors seen on Piet Mondrian's *Broadway Boogie Woogie* and *Victory Boogie Woogie*.
 It currently only is available in a dark mode variant.

 ## vim